 CreatedDateof this Task is the exact system time the call occurred, accurate to the second.

-This automated process eliminates the distortion caused by "Batch Logging" and ensures that the data in Salesforce is a mirror reflection of reality.
-Kixie also adds detail to the Task record with metadata manual logging misses, such as precise call duration in seconds and a direct URL to the call recording.
-By standardizing the input via Kixie, the Salesforce Admin is guaranteed a consistent dataset, which is the prerequisite for calculating accurate response times.
+This automated process eliminates the distortion caused by batch logging and ensures that the data in Salesforce is a mirror reflection of reality.
+Kixie also adds useful metadata to the Task record, such as precise call duration in seconds and a direct URL to the call recording.
+By standardizing the input through Kixie, the Salesforce admin gets a consistent dataset, which is the prerequisite for calculating accurate response times.

-Once Kixie is integrated to ensure the integrity of Task data, the Salesforce Admin must build specific infrastructure to calculate the Lead Response Time.
-This guide details the Fields, Flows, and Formulas required to stamp the "First Outreach Date" onto the Lead record.
+Once Kixie is integrated to ensure the integrity of Task data, the Salesforce admin must build specific infrastructure to calculate Lead Response Time.
+This section covers the fields, flows, and formulas required to stamp the first outreach date onto the lead record.

 Admins must create fields on the Lead object to store the data permanently: